niceboygithub/AqaraGateway/README.md

 ## Manually Enable Telnet
-You can use <a href="https://gist.github.com/zvldz/1bd6b21539f84339c218f9427e022709"> custom open telnet command </a> way 2 or way 3 to enable telnet in *Mija Home mode*, then flash modification firmwares to <a href="https://github.com/niceboygithub/AqaraM1SM2fw/tree/main/modified/M1S"> M1S </a>, <a href="https://github.com/niceboygithub/AqaraM1SM2fw/tree/main/modified/P3"> P3 </a>, <a href="https://github.com/niceboygithub/AqaraCameraHubfw/tree/main/modified/E1/"> E1 </a>,  if you want use them in Aqara Home.
+You can use [custom open telnet command](https://gist.github.com/zvldz/1bd6b21539f84339c218f9427e022709) way 2 or way 3 to enable telnet in *Mija Home mode*, then flash modification firmwares to [M1S](https://github.com/niceboygithub/AqaraM1SM2fw/tree/main/modified/M1S), [P3](https://github.com/niceboygithub/AqaraM1SM2fw/tree/main/modified/P3), [E1](https://github.com/niceboygithub/AqaraCameraHubfw/tree/main/modified/E1),  if you want use them in Aqara Home.
 No need to open the case of gateway.

 After telnet to gateway via putty, there are two methods (Flash or Not) to enable telnet and public mqtt.